burulbash/bank-customer-churn-prediction/README.md

 # Bank Customer Churn Prediction

-## English

 Simple project about bank customer churn.

 The project predicts which bank clients may leave soon.
 Then it splits them into risk groups and gives simple retention ideas.

 ## What is inside